mailosaur/cypress-mailosaur/README.md

 npm install cypress-mailosaur --save-dev
 ```

-Once downloaded, add the following line to `cypress/support/index.js` to import the commands into your Cypress project:
+Once downloaded, add the following line to `cypress/support/e2e.js` (or `cypress/support/index.js` in older versions of Cypress) to import the commands into your Cypress project:

 ```js
 require('cypress-mailosaur');